 - Regular meetings with family and staff take place to allow for planning, review of child’s progress and to make any needed adjustments.

 ABA Therapy the Lighthouse Way

-Lighthouse Autism Center provides the highest quality ABA therapy to children and families.
+There are many benefits of ABA therapy at Lighthouse Autism Center.
+Our organization provides the highest quality ABA therapy to children and families.
 At Lighthouse Autism Center, a certified BCBA creates a custom therapy program for your child based on their skills, skill gaps, and with input from caregivers.